Chris BellottoHead Coach

 After two more conference titles in 1985 and ‘86, Bellotto took the Moccasins to the next level in 1987, as Florida Southern earned its first NCAA Tournament bid in softball.
 The Mocs won a then school-record 49 games that year, went 24-0 in conference play, and swept through the regional tournament without allowing a run, before they eventually lost in the National Championship Game to Cal State-Northridge.

-Of course the highlight of the 1990’s was the Moccasins’ first national championship in 1993.
-During that historic season, Bellotto took a team that had lost four position starters and its #1 pitcher from the previous year, replaced them in the lineup with four freshmen and a sophomore with only 10.0 career innings, and watched them go 45-11 overall and 23-1 in the SSC.
+Of course the highlight of the 1990’s was the 1993 national championship.
+During that historic season, Bellotto took a team that had lost four position starters and its #1 pitcher from the previous year, replaced them with four freshmen and a sophomore with only 10.0 career innings, and watched them go 45-11 overall and 23-1 in the SSC.
 Of those five new starters in 1993, four eventually became All-Americans, and 14 years later, three of them were named to the SSC Silver Anniversary Softball Team.

 The Mocs won 21 of their last 22 regular season games that year before heading to Joplin, Missouri where they dug their way out of the loser’s bracket by winning three games on the final day of the regional tournament.
 From there, the Mocs went to Shawnee, Kansas for the national tournament where they again fell into the loser’s bracket by losing their second game, but again climbed out of the hole with three straight wins.
 Two of those wins came on the final day of the tournament when they defeated Augustana (SD) 1-0, and 11-5 to claim the 1993 Division II national title.